yasminahobeika/Decision_Tree_Implementation_From_Scratch/DTree_scratch/readme.md

 * Output value of the node: out_val = None
 The is_leaf_node() function checks whether a node is a leaf node or not.

+## Decision Tree Classifier

+The DecisionTreeClassifier is a class that builds a decision tree model for classification problems.
+It is implemented in Python and uses NumPy library for computations.

 ### DecisionTreeClassifier class
 This class initializes a DecisionTree constructor for classification problems.
 It stores and initializes:

-* Maximum tree depth: max_depth = 100
+*Maximum tree depth: max_depth = 100
-* Minimum samples required for splitting nodes: min_samples_split = 2
+*Minimum samples required for splitting nodes: min_samples_split = 2
-* Number of features to be used for the tree: n_features = None
-* Cost function/Loss criterion for splitting nodes: criterion = 'entropy'
-* root: stores the root node of the decision tree
-* tree: stores the tree structure to generate a tree graph visualization

-The train() method of the DecisionTreeClassifier class takes two inputs:
+*Number of features to be used for the tree: n_features = None *Cost function/Loss criterion for splitting nodes: criterion = 'entropy' *root: stores the root node of the decision tree *tree: stores the tree structure to generate a tree graph visualization The train() method of the DecisionTreeClassifier class takes two inputs:

 1. X, a matrix of input features.